shalailahaas/ENIGMA-CHR-P-Normative-Modeling/README.md

 ##Distribution Plots

 Freesurfer\_region\_specific\_distributions.R
+__Credit:__ Portions of this script were written by Dr. Nicole Sanford.

 Script to generate distribution plots for cortical thickness, surface area and subcortical volume measures  for two groups based on z-score outputs from CentileBrain.